J-Britten/MIRAGE/README.md

 5. Use the `Benchmark Controller` window via the `MIRAGE` menu item to control the benchmark manually.
 6. The results of the benchmark will be reported in the console.
 7. If enabled, the logging data will also be exported as `.csv` files.
 They can be found in the `MIRAGE Unity/BenchmarkExports/` directory.
+8. The `BenchmarkAutomation` can be used to automate the Benchmark process.

+## Citation

+anonymized

 ## References